As the weather warms, now is the time to take steps to protect your equine from WNV and EEE through vaccination.

 - With proper vaccinations, it’s a risk that equine owners don’t have to take.

-- From year to year, it is hard to know what kind of season it will be for Triple EEE and West Nile Virus, which is why vaccinations are recommended.
+- From year to year, it is hard to know what kind of season it will be for Triple EEE and West Nile Virus.

 - Horse owners have a big investment in their animals and vaccinations help ensure they stay safe from these preventable diseases.

 - Equine owners are encouraged to talk to their vets about an effective vaccination protocol.
 Multiple shots are needed initially for unvaccinated animals, where vaccinated animals may just need booster shots.

 - Reducing sources of standing water is another helpful measure to reduce risk.
 Keeping horses in stalls at night, using insect screens and fans, and turning off lights after dusk can also help reduce exposure to mosquitoes.

 - Signs of Triple EEE to watch for include impaired vision, aimless wandering, head pressing, circling, inability to swallow, irregular staggering gait, paralysis, convulsions and death.